 You may want to ask your healthcare provider about the amount of radiation used during

 a CT scan and the risks tied to your situation.
-It is a good idea to keep a record
+It's a good idea to keep a record

 of your radiation exposure, such as previous CT scans and other types of X-rays, so

-that you can inform your healthcare provider.
-Risks linked with radiation exposure
+that you can inform your provider.
+Risks linked with radiation exposure may be related

-may be related to the total number of X-ray exams and treatments you have had over
+to the total number of X-ray exams and treatments you've had over time.

-If you are pregnant or think you may be, tell your healthcare provider.
-Radiation
+If you're pregnant or think you may be, tell your provider.
+Radiation exposure during

 Nursing mothers should talk with the radiologist about when to resume breastfeeding

 after contrast material is injected.
-If contrast dye is used, there is a risk for
+If contrast dye is used, there's a risk for allergic

-allergic reaction to the dye.
-Tell your healthcare provider if you are allergic to
+reaction to the dye.
+Tell your provider if you're allergic or sensitive to medicines,

 There may be other risks depending on your specific health condition.
-Tell your healthcare
+Tell your provider

 Make a list of questions.
-Talk about any concerns with your healthcare provider before
+Talk about any concerns with your provider before the procedure.

-the procedure.
-Consider bringing a family member or trusted friend to the appointment
+Consider bringing a family member or trusted friend to the appointment to help you